 Trust me; you don’t want to wait until you arrive and pay “tourist prices” at the airport when you realize you need a car.

 The rental car shortage is mostly over, so you’ll pay better prices for a car, but you’ll need one.

 Even on Oahu, where excellent public transportation exists, you’ll still want to venture out and explore.
 Unfortunately, some visitors think they won’t need a car and then spend more money later to get one.

 Just trust me that unless you spend only two days in Waikiki, you will want a car!
 So check out my “Do you need a rental car in Hawaii” post or check out Discount Hawaii Car Rental and reserve your vehicle now.

 Polihale State Park on Kauai.
 You can’t get here without a car!

 Most people in Hawaii are friendly drivers; it’s part of the Aloha spirit.
-Don’t be an aggressive driver, honk, etc.
+So don’t be an aggressive driver, honk your horn at everyone, etc.

-10. Don’t be rude to your restaurant servers/bartenders/anyone in the service industry
+11. Don’t be rude to your restaurant servers/bartenders etc.

 Again, this is something else that shouldn’t have to be said, but it does.
 Most people in the service industry are paid very little, work very hard, and rely on tips to make money.
 Just don’t be rude.